SP0x0K/SP0x0K.github.io/Vulnhub/Bluemoon/blue.md

 ![1](Images/17.png)

-We've got the flag!
+We've got the root flag!
 I really enjoyed this box and I'll be posting more write-ups soon.
 Bye for now!